ratnadeepika27/CS668-3D-Anatomy-Reconstruction/README.md

 **Training and Evaluation:**

- * Training Process:
+Training Process:
 The models are trained on the subset of the dataset, with hyperparameters optimized to handle 3D volumetric data.

- * Evaluation:
+Evaluation:
-   The training uses standard evaluation metrics such as the Dice Coefficient, Fréchet Inception Distance (FID), and Inception Score (IS) to assess the quality and realism of the reconstructed anatomical structures.
+The training uses standard evaluation metrics such as the Dice Coefficient, Fréchet Inception Distance (FID), and nception Score (IS) to assess the quality and realism of the reconstructed anatomical structures.

 ## Results